 I worship God on Fridays, interpret religion through the eyes of Karen Armstrong, study them all through the approach of John Bowker, and practice it according to the wisdom of a 12th century Andalusian renaissance-man Averroes.
 Like Mustafa Kemal Atatürk and Martin Luther before him I believe that religion is a private matter, and thus religion and state should be separated.
 And I view those who exploit sacred religion for their dirty political gains as the lowest of the low.

 I’m a textbook OCD, freakishly systematic, and have a theoretical basis for every habit that I do.
 I wake up everyday at 5 A.M.
 Jocko Willink style.
+I practice Dan Harris’ mindfulness exercise.
 I take Scottish showers like James Bond does, and use Wim Hof Method for the cold.
-I practice Dan Harris’ mindfulness exercise in the morning, and implement 16:8 intermittent fasting during weekdays using David Zinczenko’s formula.
-I live my days seeking serotonin optimisation based on Dr. Robert Lustig’s neuro scientific findings.
+I implement 16:8 intermittent fasting during weekdays using David Zinczenko’s formula, and apply Dr Eric Berg’s approach for the 8-hour window.
+I live my days seeking serotonin optimisation based on Dr. Robert Lustig’s neuro-scientific findings.
 And I close my day off with Daily Questions as inspired by Marshall Goldsmith.
 But above all, I found my true sanctuary in Minimalism and I live my life in accordance with Stoic principles.

 I’m curious by default, where I live on the borderline between being enthusiastic and just plain weird.
 I learn a lot of my life lessons from South Park episodes, I follow world current affairs like a juicy soap opera, and I read a pretty diverse range of topic interests: from Plato’s cradle of civilisation to Laos folktales, from global criminal underworld to a [brilliant] book that analyses poo.